rajewski/Resume/README.md

 # Resume

-This is a dynamally updating resume based on a google sheet.
+This is a dynamically updating resume based on a google sheet.

 ## Files